 What Is the Correct Way to Lift Objects During Pregnancy?

 - Ask for help when lifting heavy objects when you're pregnant.
-If you must lift something, do not try to lift anything that is awkward or weighs more than 20 pounds.

 - Before you lift an object, make sure you have firm footing.